 The Company formed a wholly-owned subsidiary, BPCR Ongdapa Limited ("BPCR Ongdapa"), incorporated in Ireland on 5 October 2017 for the purpose of entering into a purchase, sale and assignment agreement with a wholly-owned subsidiary of Royalty Pharma for the purchase of a 50 per cent. interest in a stream of payments acquired by Royalty Pharma from Bristol-Myers Squibb ("BMS").
-On 22 May 2020, BPCR Ongdapa was transferred to BPCR Limited Partnership for the purpose of entering into the new credit facility, see further below.
-The registered address for BPCR Ongdapa is BPCR Ongdapa Limited, 2nd Floor, Block 5, Irish Life Centre, Abbey Street Lower, Dublin 1, Ireland.
-The aggregate amount of its capital reserves as at 31 December 2022 is \$1 (2021: \$1) and the profit or loss for the year ended 31 December 2022 is \$225,000 (2021: \$236,000).
+The registered address for BPCR Ongdapa is BPCR Ongdapa Limited, 2nd Floor, Block 5, Irish Life Center, Abbey Street Lower Dublin 1, Ireland.
+The aggregate amount of its capital reserves as at 31 December 2023 is \$1 (2022: \$1) and the profit or loss for the year ended 31 December 2023 is \$222,000 (2022: \$225,000).

 The Company formed a wholly-owned subsidiary, BPCR Limited Partnership, organised in England and Wales on 27 March 2020 for the purpose of entering into a three year \$200 million revolving credit facility with JPMorgan Chase Bank.
-BPCR Limited Partnership has its registered office at 6th Floor, 65 Gresham Street, London, United Kingdom, EC2V 7NQ and received an initial contribution of £1 at formation from the Company, its sole Limited Partner.
+BPCR Limited Partnership has its registered office at 6th Floor, 65 Gresham Street, London, United Kingdom, EC2V 7NQ and received an initial contribution of £1.00 at formation from the Company, its sole Limited Partner.
 In accordance with IFRS 10, the Company is exempted from consolidating a controlled investee as it is an investment entity.
 Therefore, the Company's investment in BPCR Limited Partnership is recognised at fair value through profit or loss.

-The General Partner for BPCR Limited Partnership is BPCR GP Limited, incorporated in England and Wales on 11 March 2020 and is whollyowned by the Company.
+The General Partner for BPCR Limited Partnership is BPCR GP Limited, incorporated in England and Wales on 11 March 2020 and is wholly-owned by the Company.
 The Company is not exempt from consolidating the financial statements of BPCR GP under IFRS 10, however the highly immaterial (nil) balance of BPCR GP would produce accounts with almost identical balances to the Company.
 Furthermore with reference to the Companies Act, section 405 (2) "A subsidiary undertaking may be excluded from consolidation if its inclusion is not material for the purpose of giving a true and fair view".
 The registered address for BPCR GP Limited is BPCR GP Limited, 6th Floor, 65 Gresham Street, London, United Kingdom, EC2V 7NQ.
-The aggregate amount of its capital reserves as at 31 December 2022 is \$nil (2021: \$nil) and a return for the year to 31 December 2022 is \$nil (2021: \$nil).
+The aggregate amount of its capital reserves as at 31 December 2023 is \$nil (2022: \$nil) and a return for the year to 31 December 2023 is \$nil (2022: \$nil).